-That's why it's so important to learn to control your anxiety.
+The impact anxiety can have on one’s life is the why it is so important to learn proper coping skills to control anxiety.
 Anxiety control is something that you can do in the comfort of your own home with the right techniques.
 The following are 11 easy and effective ways to start controlling your anxiety now.

 A Comprehensive Solution to Anxiety

 This list should not stop anyone from seeking professional advice and/or treatment that can prove to be very valuable.
 There are numerous resources and experts available that can assist with coping with anxiety, including recommending specific therapies or medications.
 Only a trained professional can recommend options like medications, herbs, and other interventions that can and should only be guided by experts.